octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 7

-What are the two metrics required to validate the exploration period and the promotion period ? //TODO(Are you sure participant rate is not included in the validation criteria ? .. only 3 solutions .. not enough)
+What are the two metrics required to validate the exploration period and the promotion period?
+//TODO : Are you sure participant rate is not included in the validation criteria ? .. only 3 solutions .. not enough

-- [x] Supermajority
+- [x] Super-majority
 - [ ] Participation rate
 - [x] Quorum

 ### Question 8

-Implicit account is:
+An implicit account is:

-- [ ] A smart contract, it can run the Michelson code each time they receive an operation.
+- [ ] A smart contract, it can run the Michelson code each time it receives an operation
-- [X] An account which can make transaction, can be registered as delegates and participate in the baking
+- [X] An account which can make a transaction, can be registered as delegate and participate in the baking
-- [ ] An account unused
+- [ ] An unused account

 ### Question 9

-Implicit account address can start with:
+Implicit account addresses can start with:

 - [ ] XTZ
 - [ ] KT1